best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ## Structure

-Properly structuring your content is important in order to meet [success criterion 1.3.1 Info and Relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).
+Properly structuring your content is important to meet [success criterion 1.3.1 Info and Relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).

 ### Pointers for the spreadsheet as a whole

 #### Provide supporting information

 From a usability point of view, statistics should not be completely separated from supporting information.
 Context and caveats are vital to ensure users have enough information to interpret and make effective use of the data.
-You should signpost to supporting information if it cannot be easily included within the spreadsheet tabs.
+You should hyperlink to supporting information if it cannot be easily included within the spreadsheet tabs.

 #### Cover sheet and table of contents